sfu-compbio/mrsfast/README.md

 $ ./mrsfast --search genome.fa --seq reads.fq -e 4 --threads 4
 ```

 When huge volumes of input reads are required to be mapped on a machine with limited memory resources, mrsFAST-Ultra is capable of adjusting itself with the specified memory limits.
-The total memory (in GB) available for running mrsFAST-Ultra should be specified with the `-mem` option.
+The total memory (in GB) available for running mrsFAST-Ultra should be specified with the `--mem` option.
 In this mode, mrsFAST-Ultra might perform mapping in several iterations and each time it only loads as many reads as allowed by the memory limit.

 ```
 $ ./mrsfast --search genome.fa --seq reads.fq -e 4 --mem 8